GCSD9 Food Distribution Returns On July 12 - News Break

 GCSD9 Food Distribution Returns On July 12

 GRANITE CITY – Granite City Community Unit School District #9 announced plans for a return of its summer food service program for the final three weeks in the month of July.
 Food distribution continues on Monday, July 12 and remains through Friday, July 30.
-Breakfast and lunch distribution will only occur at two schools: Granite City High School and Prather Elementary School .
-Students/guardians can pick up meals daily at designated times: Granite City High School 3148 Fehling Roa Continue Readingwww.riverbender.com
+Breakfast and lunch distribution will only occur at two schools: Granite City High School and Prather Elementary School.
+Students/guardians can pick up meals daily at designated times:m.riverbender.com

 Comments / 0